balcilar/Circle-Aerodrome-Detection/README.md

   <img src="Output/570.jpg" width="280"/>
 </p>

 Projects uses Opencv and skimage libraries to find red circle and determine its position and also radius as well.
 To find circle model we used ransac algorithm.
-You can run demo with one of our video, please using following script.
+You can run demo with one of our video, please using following command.
 ```
 $ python demo.py Input/video2.mp4
 ```